Board & Staff

 Patti’s clinical experience includes working in domestic violence, child abuse prevention and sexual assault programs.
 She works with Child Welfare Service families, Medi-Cal funded clients, and with teens and adults of all ages.
 Areas that Patti specializes in include spirituality or religious issues, midlife and aging, foster care and adoption, and addiction.
 She also has a long history of working with LGBTQ community members.
-In addition to her work as a therapist, Patti is also a professional storyteller and has worked as part of the Healing Arts program at Rady Children’s Hospital San Diego for the past 15 years.
+In addition to her work as a family therapist, Patti is also a professional storyteller and has worked as part of the Healing Arts program at Rady Children’s Hospital San Diego for the past 15 years.

 Felicia Conover, LMFT

 Felicia Conover is a Licensed Marriage and Family Therapist who has specialized interests in working with children, adolescents, and adults in the treatment of anxiety, depression, trauma, serious mental illness, and crisis intervention.
 She started at PFCS in 2014 as a trainee and continued on as an intern, working in both our school based and FSP programs.
-Felicia’s clinical experience has included working at a crisis center for children and supporting homeless individuals discharging from acute care hospitals and long-term care facilities.
+Felicia’s clinical experience has included working at a crisis center for children therapy and supporting homeless individuals discharging from acute care hospitals and long-term care facilities.
 Felicia is currently the Program Manager for Childnet CSED Full Service Partnership.
 She enjoys helping families build healthier relationships while strengthening the parent-child attachment and improving family stability.

 Chris DuVall, LMFT